Quansight/Quansight-website/apps/labs/posts/oss-fund-2025.md

 > I plan to use this funding to improve our internal CI by adding a new
 > Windows ARM64 runner and an additional Linux runner.

+Ariadne Conill, pkgconf maintainer, said:

+> These funds will be very helpful for getting the remaining SBOM work over the
+> line.

 And Ned Batchelder, coverage.py maintainer, writes on his sponsorship profile:

 > I do a few different things in the Python world: I maintain a few software